ExactTarget/fuelux/README.md

 # Bugs and Feature Requests

 Have a bug or a feature request?
-Please first review the [open issues](https://github.com/ExactTarget/fuelux/issues), then search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/ExactTarget/fuelux/issues/new).

-For additional assistance connect with the [community](#community).
+Feel free to write the code and use the code you write.
+Pull and feature requests will be ignored.

 # Previous releases